 Pit 2 was found in 1976.
 This 6,00 square metre, L-shaped pit is not as impressive as Pit 1 but it does contain a variety including infantry, crossbow team, cavalry, and chariots.

 However, the main attraction in the pit is not the pit itself, but the restored clay statues up for display in their enclosures.
 It’s here that visitors can get to see statues of the archer, general, soldier, and horse up-close.

 Pit 3 is the smallest of all the 3 pits at only 520 square metres.
 It too was found in 1976 and opened to the public in September 1989.
 Archaeologists believe that this pit was the command centre for Pits 1 and 2.

-After your visit to the 3 pits, make your way to the Exhibition Hall or the Museum that’s located next to Pit 2.
+After you visit the 3 pits, make your way to the Exhibition Hall or the Museum that’s located next to Pit 2.
 Although most of the exhibits in the museum are passable, our guide pointed out that there is one exhibit that we had to see.
 And that’s of the Bronze Chariots and Horses Exhibition Hall.

 In this exhibition hall are two large scale models of bronze chariots and horses that were unearthed in 1980.
 These chariots were meant to serve the emperor as vehicles in the afterlife.